 Bosch anticipates an economic slowdown and expects global economic output to grow by less than 2 percent in the current year.
 “The global business climate is already reflecting economic burdens,” Forschner said.
 “Rising interest rates are weighing on investment, especially construction activity and private consumption.”
 In Europe, this is being compounded by the marked rise in energy costs, even after the recent declines.
 In China, on the other hand, following the abandonment of its zero-covid policy, a recovery process is likely to begin once the massive infection waves have subsided.
 According to Forschner, Bosch is feeling an economic slowdown in important sectors and expects to see ongoing cost pressure in value chains.
 At the same time, a significant amount of capital must be outlaid in order to finance growth in future technologies.
 “An innovative company like Bosch must make heavy upfront investments,” he said.
 Over the course of 2023, he went on, Bosch thus aims to increase its sales and further improve its profitability.
 “We are on course to achieve our long-term target margin of at least 7 percent,” Forschner said.
 “On these economically rough seas, we’ll maintain a balance – between safeguarding our profitability and financial strength on one hand, and investments and possible acquisitions on the other.”

-Press photos: #8b156bc8, #57d49ee2, #4f573c1d, #ab8970f7, #9af3254f, #3219163, #50efe144, #1713084, #1360146

 Infocharts: To follow.

 Contact person for press inquiries: